 Many people prefer to start with safe, inexpensive cleaning products.
-If the smoker lived in the home for only a few weeks or months, scrubbing the surfaces with vinegar may work adequately.
-Nicotine and tar can leave a sticky residue behind, so use a warmed mix of vinegar and water to clean and deodorize.
+If the smoker lived in the home for only a few weeks or months, scrubbing the surfaces with a dish soap mixture, white vinegar solution, or even using a baking soda mixture and a spray bottle , may be a cleaning agent that can work adequately as a remover for cleaning smoke stains on drywall.
+Nicotine and tar can leave a sticky residue behind, so use a warmed mix of vinegar and warm water to clean and deodorize.

-Dry all surfaces thoroughly after washing.
+Once you’re done with the dry cleaning sponge and cleaning walls with the warm water cleaning solution, dry all surfaces thoroughly after washing, and allow them to air dry and ventilate to be able to see what is left.
 If the rags used to dry the surface have any yellow staining afterward, the surfaces still have the cigarette residue on them.
 Everything may seem clean until the room is brightly lit or someone walks in from outside and notices the stains or the lingering smells.

 A stronger option may become necessary if the mess remains after two or three washes with vinegar.
 An all-purpose cleaner or bleach may help, but use caution with any heavy-duty cleaner.
 The room should stay well-ventilated, and anyone who uses the products should protect their skin and eyes.
 Do a test area to make certain the product will not harm the surface.